 Binding values are also linked to blame and stigmatization of victims – as described in our New York Times piece “Who Blames the Victim?” which covers the following studies:

 In the final part of my dissertation, I examined the moral domain of fairness using a behavioral and fMRI approach, and found similar diversity there:

 My research also investigated the cognitive and neural processes behind links between moral values and attitudes and actions.
 I found roles for representations of causation and theory-of-mind, which I am investigating in current work.

 This involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality:

 Niemi, L., Hartshorne, J., Gerstenberg, T., Young, L. (submitted).
-Moral values pervade implicit and explicit causal attribution: Evidence from the implicit verb causality task and explicit judgments.
+Moral values pervade causal attribution: Evidence from the implicit verb causality task and explicit judgments.

-My other research has focused on how individual differences in conceptions of right and wrong relate to reasoning about crimes and personal mental health outcomes.
+Other research focuses on how individual differences in beliefs about right and wrong relate to reasoning about crimes and people’s mental health.
 A description of some of this work is included in the following commentaries: